JR-1625607/simple-one-pager-website/README.md

 * Understand the relevance of a .css file for an aesthetic layout.

-    - find the difference between the index and the test-style page;
+    - find the difference between the index and the 'something-else' page;

 * Customise the style and arrangement of their one pager website.